hbc/NGS_Data_Analysis_Summer2016/sessionIII/lessons/02_Rdata_visualization.md

 We can also add some **color to the data points** on the plot by adding `col="blue"`.
 Alternatively, you can sub in any of the default colors or you can [experiment with other R packages](http://www.stat.ubc.ca/~jenny/STAT545A/block14_colors.html#basic-color-specification-and-the-default-palette) to fiddle with better palettes.

 We can also add color to **separate the data points by information** in our data frame.
 For example, supppose we wanted to the data points colored by celltype.
-We would need to specify a vector of colours and provide the factor by which we are separating samples:
+We would need to specify a vector of colours and provide the factor by which we are separating samples.
+The first level in our factor vector (which by default is assigned alphabetically) would get assigned the first color that we list.
+So in this case, blue corresponds to celltype A samples and green corresponds to celltype B.

 ```
 plot(samplemeans ~ age_in_days, data=new_metadata, main="Expression changes with age", xlab="Age (days)",